-In 2019, there were 5.82 million small businesses in the UK, which made up to 99.3% of the entire UK business population.
+In 2021, there were 5.6 million SMEs in the UK, which made up over 99% of the entire UK business population.
 These small business statistics UK are indeed something you should know in 2021.

-We have prepared an in-depth analysis of the small business UK market for you, as well as more interesting stats and facts about businesses in the UK, so stay with us.
+We have prepared an in-depth analysis of the small business UK market for you, as well as some interesting stats and facts about businesses in the UK, so stay with us.

 Small Business Statistics UK: Editor’s Choice

-- Micro-businesses make 96% of all SMEs UK, while small businesses take a 4% share.
+- In 2019, micro-businesses made up 96% of all SMEs UK, while small businesses took a 4% share.

 - The average small business turnover in the UK was £2.6 trillion in 2020.

-- The average employment rate for SMEs in the UK is 60%.
+- The average employment rate for SMEs in the UK was 61% in 2021.

 - In 2020, SMEs were responsible for 50% of total revenue made by UK businesses.

 - In 2019, the most lucrative SME sector was the real estate industry.

 - Concerns for SMEs in 2020 were: pricing (27%), cash flow (24%) and technology (21%).